 Your doctor may adjust your dosage every 4 to 6 weeks as needed during treatment.

-However, your dosage may be higher or lower than 2 mcg/kg depending on your current TSH levels, your treatment goals, and the type of thyroid cancer you have.
-Your doctor will monitor your thyroid hormone levels during treatment and may adjust your Synthroid dosage as needed.
+Your doctor will monitor your thyroid hormone levels during treatment, and they may adjust your Synthroid dosage as needed.

 Is Synthroid used long term?

 Yes, Synthroid is typically used as a long-term treatment.
 If you and your doctor determine that Synthroid is safe and effective for you, it’s likely that you’ll use it long term.